MP for Exmouth and Exeter East

 Opposition Assistant Whip (Commons)

-David Reed is the Conservative MP for Exmouth and Exeter East, first elected in 2024.
-He currently serves as Opposition Assistant Whip in the Commons and sits on the International Development Committee, as well as the Select Committee on the Armed Forces Bill.
-He has previously served on committees associated with several notable Bills, including the Sustainable Aviation Fuel Bill and the Water (Special Measures) Bill.
+David Reed is a Conservative MP elected in July 2024 to represent Exmouth and Exeter East.
+He currently serves as Opposition Assistant Whip in the Commons and sits on the International Development Committee, with prior and current parliamentary roles that include serving on several Bills committees such as the Sustainable Aviation Fuel Bill and the Water (Special Measures) Bill.
+Since 2026 he has also been a member of the Select Committee on the Armed Forces Bill.

 Generated 21 February 2026